These Anthurium care and growing tips will help you out. This may not be the easiest houseplant out there, but it’s well worth it.

 The weather is really heating up here in Tucson so I’ll start to water mine every 5 days through August.
 In winter I water it every 10-14 days depending on the temps & light levels.

-Your anthurium might need more or less – this houseplant watering 101 posts will help you out.
+Your Anthurium might need more or less – this guide to watering indoor plants & houseplant watering 101 post will help you out.
 Basically, the more light & warmth, the more often yours will need watering.

 1 thing: back off on the frequency in the winter.
 Plants need to rest at this time of year plus the light levels & temps tend to be lower.
 Even though this plant doesn’t like to dry out, it doesn’t like to stay sopping wet or sit in a saucer of water.